concourse/github-release-resource/README.md

 * `github_api_url`: *Optional.* If you use a non-public GitHub deployment then you can set your API URL here.

-* `drafts`: *Optional.* When set to `true` only returns draft releases with semver compliant tags.
-Defaults to `false` returning only final releases with semver compliant tags.
+* `drafts`: *Optional.
+Default `false`.* When set to `true`, `put` produces drafts and `check` only detects drafts.
+If `false`, only non-draft releases will be detected and published.
+Note that releases must have semver compliant tags to be detected, even if they're drafts.

 ### Example